conechmuadong/2324-Spring-INT3402-Compiler/Assignment1/README.md

 - `if`, `then`, `else` are keywords
 - `cond` is a greater comparison between two integers, two variables or an integer and a variable, such as: `a>b`, `1>a`, `2>1`
 - `stmt` is an assignment, example: `a=b`
+- A variable name must start with a 2 characters prefix including a lowercase letter followed by a number.
+Example: `a1`, `b2a`, `c33`, `d114e` are correct variable names

 ## Running the parser